geanders/stormwindmodel/README.md

 #> 6  01011 32.11633 -85.70119
 ```

 This package uses the wind model developed by Willoughby et al. (2006) for modeling wind speed at each grid location.
-Full details on how this model is fit are provided in the "Details" vignetted of the `stormwindmodel` package.
+Full details on how this model is fit are provided in the "Details" vignette of the `stormwindmodel` package or online [here](https://github.com/geanders/stormwindmodel/tree/master/Details_README).

 Basic example
 -------------